nearai/aitp/website/docs/index.md

 * **Contribute to the protocol**: open an issue, pull request, or discussion on the [AITP repo](https://github.com/nearai/aitp).

 If you're using AI development aids, the latest specification has been packaged up into [aitp-repomix.txt](https://nightly.link/nearai/aitp/workflows/repomix/main/aitp-repomix.zip), perfect for adding to your AI's context so it knows how to use AITP.

-## Open questions

-- Authentication of agents
-- Agent identifiers
-- Local agent interacting with agents on a hub

 ## Glossary